Collaborative and parametric insurance on the Ethereum blockchain: Limitations and perspectives

 \section{Limitations and perspectives}

-This article proposes a framework for a simplified smart contract in insurance and demonstrates the feasibility of its implementation on a blockchain.
+This article proposes a framework for a smart contract suited to parametric insurance and demonstrates the feasibility of its implementation on a blockchain.
 Additionally, it makes this open-source prototype available to other researchers, facilitating further exploration of its limitations and potential enhancements.
 In this section, we outline the main limitations of this initial approach and suggest possible solutions.

-The decentralized nature of the contract and the parametric nature of its trigger offer significant cost-saving opportunities in claim management, distribution, and fraud prevention.
-For example, in general insurance contracts, fraud—though inherently difficult to quantify—may account for as much as $5\%$ to $15\%$ of collected premiums.
-In France, insurance fraud was estimated at a minimum of 466 million euros in 2023, representing a $50\%$ increase from 2022\footnote{\underline{Source}: ALFA (\url{https://www.alfa.asso.fr/}), the french Insurance Fraud Control Agency}.

-Some features that are simplified in this prototype (as complexity increases costs) could be improved without compromising the smart contract’s attractiveness in terms of pricing.
-However, addressing these improvements must account for potential challenges, such as reputation risks or other factors that might discourage customer participation.
-Enhancing risk computations, compliance, and risk management must be carefully balanced.
-Excessive complexity risks becoming counterproductive, akin to the trade-offs observed in the ruin prevention framework discussed by \citet{gauchon2020optimal} and \citet{gauchon2021optimal}.

-In our simplified approach, claims are assumed to be independent, and the underlying risks are considered stationary.
+The underlying risks are considered stationary.
 However, in practice, many risks suitable for smart contracts with parametric triggers are influenced by regime changes, which can lead to event clustering or increased claim frequency.
 To mitigate adverse selection, a critical first step in risk management is introducing a waiting period before the guarantee becomes active.
 This measure helps prevent policyholders from exploiting arbitrage opportunities when they are aware of worsening risks.
 For instance, in the case of flight disruptions, events like strikes, conflicts, or volcanic eruptions can make delays almost certain in the short term.
 Similarly, for weather-related risks, extreme event warnings may be issued days in advance.
 It is essential to ensure that policyholders cannot exploit the smart contract under such circumstances while paying the same premium as usual.

-In some cases, a waiting period may not be sufficient to mitigate risk, as underlying risks can be anticipated several months in advance.
-For example, the El Ni~{n}o/La Ni~{n}a cycle, which is partially predictable months ahead, increases the likelihood of certain extreme weather events while reducing others.
-Moreover, long-term factors such as climate change and sectoral inflation can exacerbate risks over time.
-If competitors actively adjust their premiums to reflect these changes while the smart contract does not, adverse selection becomes a likely outcome.